The human eye

 Light hitting the retina initiates a cascade of chemical and electrical events that eventually trigger nerve impulses.
 These are sent to various visual centers in the brain through the fibers of the optic nerve.
 This whole process is what makes it possible to see.

 The term "Neural retina" typically refers to three layers of neural cells (photo receptor cells, bipolar cells, and ganglion cells) within the retina, while the "entire retina" refers to these three layers plus a layer of pigmented epithelial cells.

 A fundus photograph is used to screen for and diagnose multiple eye diseases including diabetic retinopathy, AMD and glaucoma.
 The image is captured using a specialised camera (called a fundus camera).
 The goal is to spot disease-related changes in the retina in order to treat them early and save vision/prevent blindness.

 Below is a 45° degree (angle of view) image of healthy a human retina (the central part of the retina).
 This fundus photograph shows the blood vessels; Veins are darker and slightly wider than corresponding arteries.
 The optic disc is on the right side (annotated in blue), and the macula is near the centre (marked in green).
 The central part of the macula is called the fovea (marked in yellow).

 For reference, here is the same image without annotations:

-The optic disc or optic nerve head is the point of exit for ganglion cell axons leaving the eye.
-In layman's terms, this is where all the signal cables are bundled and routed to the brain.
-Because there are no rods or cones overlying the optic disc, it corresponds to a small blind spot in each eye.
+The optic disc or optic nerve head is the starting point for ganglion cell axons leaving the eye.
+This where all "signal cables" are assembled and routed to the brain.
+Since there are sensory cells in the optical disc, it corresponds to a small blind spot in each eye.

-The optic disc can be categorised into two central parts, which are important to know when screening for papilledema (abnormal accumulation of fluid) and glaucoma; The Cup and the Disc represented in green and blue below.
+The optic disc can be categorized into two central parts, which are important to know when screening for e.g. glaucoma; The cup and disc represented in green and blue below.